waterbug/pangalactic.core/NOTES_ON_PARAMETERS.md

 ----------------------------------------------------------------------------------

-## Parameter Definition Editor
+## Parameter Definition Editor / Wizard

+  - identifier
+    + compare to existing identifiers to ensure uniqueness
+    + compare to existing PDs by dimensions to ensure it is not a synomym

   - selection lists (configurable)
     + datatypes  (float, integer, string, boolean, etc.)
     + dimensions (these become 'units' in a Parameter)

-  - future:  figure out how to do parameter symbols ...
-    + look at qtawesome -- "iconic fonts", etc.
-    + also astropy's treatment of units, etc.

-  - icons
-    + generated from 'id' attribute when new ParameterDefinition is created
-    + pixmap saved into [home dir]/icons/parameters

 ## GUI for Parameters